n1chols/nixos-simple-system/README.md

 | `modules`        | Additional NixOS modules                   | `[]`                  | No       |

 ## Usage Example
-You can set up a working and featured system with just the following:
+You can set up a working and featured system with only the following:
 ```nix
 {
   inputs = {